-Thank you for reading this essay.
-It is part of an ongoing series titled Old Friends and this is the first contribution on Barnard Bailyn's The Ideological Origins of the American Revolution.
+Thank you for reading this essay on the literature of revolution.
+It is part of an ongoing series titled Old Friends and this is the first contribution on Barnard Bailyn’s The Ideological Origins of the American Revolution.

 What was essentially involved in the American Revolution was not the disruption of society, with all the fear, despair and hatred that that entails, but the realization, the comprehension and fulfillment, of the inheritance of liberty and of what was taken to be America’s destiny in the context of world history.

 Revolutions just don’t happen.
 They evolve.
 They begin with ideas and those ideas must be communicated somehow.
 The revolution is not just in the conflict, but words.
 The language itself is transformed.
 What was truly peculiar about the American colonies was the means by which they communicated.
 The colonies had a strong tradition of producing newspapers and gazettes.
 But what exploded during the 1760’s was the use of pamphlets.
 These were raw productions bereft of editorial review.
 All that was required to produce and distribute pamphlets was a printing press and some money to cover the costs.
 Pamphleteers were not seeking financial gain from this exercise.
 They were exhibiting a passion for justice and had as a singular objective the communication of grievances and a demand that they be addressed.
 As 1776 approached, pamphlets evolved to engage concepts of governance.
 In 1767, the question addressed may have been how the Crown could resolve these matters.
 By 1776, the question changed to the mechanics of how we, as a self-governing nation, could solve these matters.

 Bailyn quotes none other than George Orwell when he stated,

 The pamphlet is a one-man show.
 One has complete freedom of expression….. since the pamphlet is always short and unbound, it can be produced much more quickly than a book, and in principle, at any rate, can reach a bigger public.1